nerves-networking/vintage_net_wifi/README.md

 })
 ```

-Network adapters that can be configured to support 80211s mesh networking can be configured
+Network adapters that can be configured to support 80211s mesh networking can be
-as follows:
+configured as follows:

-(Raspberry Pi internal WiFi chips do **not** support 80211s meshing)
+(Raspberry Pi internal WiFi modules do **not** support 80211s meshing)

 ```elixir
 VintageNet.configure("mesh0", %{